-The first paragraph of that principle was pure Calvinism: Christians must always follow the sovereign God and are not bound to temporal authorities that stand in the way of faithful obedience to God's Word.
+The first paragraph of that principle was pure Calvinism: Christians must always follow the sovereign God and are not bound to temporal authorities which stand in the way of faithful obedience to God's Word.

 The second paragraph was the theological conclusion reached by Presbyterians in fitting their Christian faith to the new American situation.
-Presbyterians, although an influential group, were nowhere in the thirteen new states the beneficiaries of legal establishment.
+Presbyterians, although an influential group, were nowhere in the 13 new states the beneficiaries of legal establishment.
 Their claim that they did "not even wish to see any religious constitution aided by the civil power" can be seen to be a plea for impartiality in the privileges accorded to the various denominations at the time.
-Even so, this eighteenth century theological application was to become the cornerstone of church teachings, not only on church/state relations but also on many moral issues where a difference of opinion existed between and within religious groups as to what was the "right thing to do."
+But this eighteenth century theological application was to become the cornerstone of church teachings, not only on church-state relations but also on many moral issues where a difference of opinion existed between and among religious groups as to what was the "right thing to do."

-The fifth principle of this 1788 document took the point of respect for another's conscience further:
+The fifth principle took the point of respect for another's conscience further: